 Fences, Trees, Boundaries & Noise

-Learn your rights and responsibilities with this clear-cut, comprehensive guide to the laws concerning common neighbor disputes.
-Learn the law of:
+Don’t let a neighborly nuisance turn into a nasty lawsuit.
+Learn your rights and responsibilities with Neighbor Law, the plain-English guide to the laws behind common neighbor disputes.

-- trees and other greenery that crosses the property line
+- trees that hang over a property line

 - blocked views